From Chef Oonagh Williams of Royal Temptations Catering

 Makes 1 cup

 - 4 oz. of sun-dried tomatoes from a jar (I cut my tomatoes into fine strips.
-I prefer to either chop them in advance in a food processor or use an immersion blender once cooked to make more of a smooth paste, so they spread better on crackers, etc.)
+I prefer to either chop them in advance in a food processor or use an immersion blender once cooked to make more of a smooth paste)

 - ½ medium onion finely chopped